United Parcel Service (NYSE:UPS) PT Set at $240.00 by JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a $240.00 price objective on United Parcel Service (NYSE:UPS) in a report released on Tuesday morning, Price Targets.com reports.
+JPMorgan Chase & Co. set a $240.00 target price on United Parcel Service (NYSE:UPS) in a report issued on Wednesday, Borsen Zeitung reports.

-A number of other brokerages also recently weighed in on UPS.
-Barclays upped their price target on shares of United Parcel Service from $230.00 to $235.00 and gave the company an equal weight rating in a report on Wednesday, October 27th.
-Evercore ISI began coverage on shares of United Parcel Service in a research note on Tuesday, September 28th.
-They set an outperform rating and a $225.00 price objective for the company.
-KeyCorp upped their price objective on shares of United Parcel Service from $235.00 to $250.00 and gave the company an overweight rating in a research note on Wednesday, October 27th.
-Stifel Nicolaus upped their price objective on shares of United Parcel Service from $224.00 to $241.00 and gave the company a buy rating in a research note on Wednesday, October 27th.
-Finally, Deutsche Bank Aktiengesellschaft lowered shares of United Parcel Service from a buy rating to a hold rating and reduced their price objective for the company from $253.00 to $221.00 in a research note on Monday, November 29th.
-One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, United Parcel Service has an average rating of Buy and a consensus price target of $213.64.
+UPS has been the subject of a number of other research reports.
+Bank of America upped their price objective on shares of United Parcel Service from $220.00 to $244.00 and gave the stock a buy rating in a research report on Wednesday, October 27th.
+Citigroup upgraded shares of United Parcel Service from a neutral rating to a buy rating and increased their price target for the company from $245.00 to $250.00 in a report on Wednesday, December 15th.
+Loop Capital downgraded shares of United Parcel Service from a buy rating to a hold rating and set a $226.00 price target for the company. in a report on Wednesday, October 27th.
+Raymond James increased their price target on shares of United Parcel Service from $240.00 to $260.00 and gave the company a strong-buy rating in a report on Wednesday, October 27th.
+Finally, Deutsche Bank Aktiengesellschaft downgraded shares of United Parcel Service from a buy rating to a hold rating and cut their price target for the company from $253.00 to $221.00 in a report on Monday, November 29th.
+One equities research analyst has rated the stock with a sell rating, nine have assigned a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, United Parcel Service has an average rating of Buy and a consensus price target of $213.64.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 8th.
-Investors of record on Monday, November 22nd were given a $1.02 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, December 8th.
+Shareholders of record on Monday, November 22nd were paid a dividend of $1.02 per share.
 The ex-dividend date of this dividend was Friday, November 19th.
-This represents a $4.08 dividend on an annualized basis and a yield of 1.92%.
-United Parcel Service’s payout ratio is 54.99%.
+This represents a $4.08 annualized dividend and a dividend yield of 1.90%.
+United Parcel Service’s dividend payout ratio is currently 54.99%.

-Several large investors have recently added to or reduced their stakes in UPS.
-Reilly Financial Advisors LLC lifted its holdings in shares of United Parcel Service by 41.1% during the 2nd quarter.
-Reilly Financial Advisors LLC now owns 508 shares of the transportation company’s stock valued at $106,000 after purchasing an additional 148 shares in the last quarter.
-Bedel Financial Consulting Inc. increased its position in shares of United Parcel Service by 18.2% during the 2nd quarter.
-Bedel Financial Consulting Inc. now owns 1,316 shares of the transportation company’s stock worth $274,000 after purchasing an additional 203 shares during the last quarter.
-Silvant Capital Management LLC increased its position in shares of United Parcel Service by 171.4% during the 2nd quarter.
-Silvant Capital Management LLC now owns 2,600 shares of the transportation company’s stock worth $540,000 after purchasing an additional 1,642 shares during the last quarter.
-MV Capital Management Inc. increased its position in shares of United Parcel Service by 15.2% during the 2nd quarter.
-MV Capital Management Inc. now owns 706 shares of the transportation company’s stock worth $147,000 after purchasing an additional 93 shares during the last quarter.
-Finally, Ingalls & Snyder LLC increased its holdings in shares of United Parcel Service by 4.4% during the 2nd quarter.
-Ingalls & Snyder LLC now owns 7,381 shares of the transportation company’s stock worth $1,535,000 after acquiring an additional 309 shares during the last quarter.
-Institutional investors and hedge funds own 56.96% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in UPS.
+PrairieView Partners LLC acquired a new stake in shares of United Parcel Service during the 3rd quarter worth about $27,000.
+Carderock Capital Management Inc. acquired a new stake in shares of United Parcel Service in the third quarter worth approximately $30,000.
+PSI Advisors LLC acquired a new stake in shares of United Parcel Service in the third quarter worth approximately $34,000.
+Bell Investment Advisors Inc acquired a new stake in shares of United Parcel Service in the third quarter worth approximately $34,000.
+Finally, Financial Insights Inc. acquired a new stake in shares of United Parcel Service in the second quarter worth approximately $38,000.
+56.96% of the stock is currently owned by institutional investors.

 About United Parcel Service